Air Quality Health Units (AQHUs)¶

 Verra's SD VISta program currently has only one approved asset methodology (time savings from cookstoves).
 No methodology exists for air quality health benefits from any source, let alone port emissions.
 This is an open field.

-The Framework
+The Framework¶

 Air Quality Health Units (AQHUs) are being developed for submission to Verra's SD VISta program, which certifies Sustainable Development contributions aligned with the UN Sustainable Development Goals.
+AQHUs are designed to be complementary to, not duplicative of, carbon credits — they quantify health co-benefits that Verified Carbon Units (VCUs) do not capture.

-Quantification Process
+Quantification Process¶

 Step 1 — Measure: Emissions captured per vessel-hour using verified monitoring data from the capture system.
 PM2.5 and NOx mass removed, independently measured.